RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ● Summary of Federal Voting Exclusions
 ○ Australian citizens aged 18+ can vote
 ○ Exclusions apply to any citizen who
-● Electoral Democracy - ‘One vote, One value’ or Proportional Representation ○ Proportional representation under s 7 requires there to be an equal number of senators ○ The proposition of ‘one vote, one value’ does not exist under the Australian Constitution - McGinty v Western Australia (1996) 186 CLR 140.
+● Electoral Democracy - 'One vote, One value' or Proportional Representation ○ Proportional representation under s 7 requires there to be an equal number of senators ○ The proposition of 'one vote, one value' does not exist under the Australian Constitution - McGinty v Western Australia (1996) 186 CLR 140.
 ○ More voting power for small states
 ● Power comes from the people or does it?
 ○ Australia is now considered to have popular sovereignty as opposed to Parliamentary sovereignty.
 Therefore the idea is that the people have control through the Constitution